fbpx

 Summertime in Tuscany runs from June to September, officially, from the 23rd of June until the 23rd of September but each month is slightly different.

-The weather in July and August is hot, with temperatures well above the 30 degrees Celsius and humidity levels approaching 100%.
+The weather in July and August is hot, with temperatures well above the 30 C (86 F) and humidity levels approaching 100%.
 In the peak hours of the day, you can’t do much, which is why everyone heads to the beach or takes a break.
 Siestas are also an Italian tradition.

 Although both months share a similar weather outlook, there are also some differences; one is at the beginning of the summer while the other is the end of it, so the atmosphere varies and the climate is slightly different.